rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/what_is_git/index.md

 #### rollyourown.xyz primary repositories

-Following our pwn aim [**LINK TO MANIFESTO**] to promote and enable the self-hosting of open source software as much as possible, we maintain our primary repositories on [our own servers](https://git.rollyourown.xyz).
-For our project, these repositories are the "source of truth".
-We use them, for example, as the source of the content for generating this website.
+Following our own aim [**LINK TO MANIFESTO**] to promote and enable the self-hosting of open source software as much as possible, we maintain our primary repositories on [our own servers](https://git.rollyourown.xyz).
+For our project, these repositories are the "source of truth" and we use them, for example, as the source of the content for generating this website.

+Members of our organisation have accounts [on our own repository server](https://git.rollyourown.xyz).
+If you would like to join our project, please [contact us](/about/contact/).

 #### rollyourown.xyz mirror repositories

+Another goal of our project is to lower the barriers to using open source solutions [**LINK(S) TO MANIFESTO**], and this extends to lowering the barriers to _collaborating_ on our project by enabling collaboration where our collaborators already work.

 To make our project and its repositories available for collaboration in a wider community, we also maintain mirrors of our public repositories on [Codeberg](https://codeberg.org/) and [GitHub](https://github.com/).
 Specifically, these are:

 - Our [project repositories](https://git.rollyourown.xyz/ryo-projects)
 - [Repositories](https://git.rollyourown.xyz/ryo-website) for the content of the rollyourown.xyz website

-One goal of our project is to lower the barriers to using open source solutions [**LINK(S) TO MANIFESTO**], and this extends to lowering the barriers to collaborating on our project by enabling collaboration where our collaborators already work.

 Further repositories may be made public and mirrored at a later date, such as the repositories containing the deployment code for our infrastructure.

-If you would like to join our project, please [contact us](/about/contact/).

 #### Collaboration on Codeberg

+[Codeberg](https://codeberg.org/) is our preferred collaboration space for the wider community.
+If you don't already have an account on Codeberg, we would encourage you to [open an account](https://codeberg.org/) to collaborate with us there.

 We maintain mirrors of our primary repositories [on Codeberg](https://codeberg.org/rollyourown-xyz) so that the developer community on Codeberg can collaborate on our project without needing an account for our own servers.

-[Codeberg](https://codeberg.org/) is a [relatively new](https://blog.codeberg.org/codebergorg-launched.html), non-profit registered society [providing a non-commercial alternative for open source project hosting and collaboration](https://docs.codeberg.org/getting-started/what-is-codeberg/#our-mission).
+Codeberg is a [relatively new](https://blog.codeberg.org/codebergorg-launched.html), non-profit registered society [providing a non-commercial alternative for open source project hosting and collaboration](https://docs.codeberg.org/getting-started/what-is-codeberg/#our-mission).

-If you don't already have an account on Codeberg, we would encourage you to [open an account](https://codeberg.org/) to collaborate with us there.

 #### Collaboration on GitHub